Intermodalics/ros2in1_demo/README.md

 On top of the base image, some requirements are installed, such as dependencies of the `turtlesim`, `catkin tools` for convenience, and a fresh `ros-galactic` installation, the latest in Ubuntu Focal on which `ros:noetic` is based.

+The combination of Ubuntu Focal with ROS 1 noetic and ROS 2 galactic is the most updated that can be used to work with an installation from sources.
+However, this combination is already outdated compared to the current state of development of ROS 2.

+The user is encouraged to use a more recent version of ROS 2, e.g. Jazzy with the current Ubuntu 24.04, even when that means to build ROS 1 from sources.

 ### Requirement